 Also new in Oxygene 5.2, we have integrated deep code analysis into the IDE.
 Based on the open-source Gendarme engine, Oxygene will analyze your .NET and Mono executables after they have been built, and report on a wide range of "code smells" and common coding problems that can't be found by a regular compiler.

 You can control the level of analysis via project options — maybe starting out with a light check for serious problems, and later expanding to cover more and smaller issues.

 Gendarme integration also makes use of Oxygene's Inline Error reporting, so you will see its warnings right inside the code editor, marking the relevant lines of code blue.
 Clicking Gendarme warnings also provides the option to fix problems for you (where available), or to ignore specific warnings, should you ever see false positives.

 One you've written your code and compiled it, the next step usually is to test and debug your project.

-Visual Studio of course comes with a state of the art debugger for .NET (and unmanaged) code, and Oxygene can take full advantage of that debugger "for free", and builds on top of it by providing deep integration of the Oxygene language for evaluating expressions in watches, hovering over constructs in your code to inspect them, etc.
+Visual Studio of course comes with a state-of-the-art debugger for .NET (and unmanaged Win32/Win64) code, and Oxygene can take full advantage of that debugger "for free", and builds on top of it by providing deep integration of the Oxygene language for evaluating expressions in watches, hovering over constructs in your code to inspect them, etc.

-Regardless of the platform, Oxygene will not only let you debug your own code, but — provided source code and debug symbols are available — will also let you step thru code from C# or Java libraries you might be using.
+Regardless of the platform, Oxygene will not only let you debug your own code, but — provided source code and debug symbols are available — will also let you step through code from C#, Java or Objective-C libraries you might be using.

-The Visual Studio 2012 IDE, and Oxygene's extended support build on top of it, provides a plethora of other features — some big, some really small — that make your life developing code easier.
+The Visual Studio 2012 IDE, and Oxygene's extended support built on top of it, provides a wide range of other features — some big, some really small — that make your life developing code easier.